 Glenn Murray - Brighton

-The fourth-highest scoring Englishman in the Premier League this season behind Harry Kane, Raheem Sterling and Jamie Vardy, Glenn Murray has been a surprising success story in the top flight, having already netting 11 goals.
+The fourth-highest scoring Englishman in the Premier League this season behind Harry Kane, Raheem Sterling and Jamie Vardy, Glenn Murray has been a surprising success story in the top flight.

-Few expected the 34-year-old to have such an impact for the Seagulls this term, but he has been vital to their rise to 11th place in the table.
-Should he feature in either of England’s friendlies against Netherlands or Italy later this month, Murray would be the oldest player to make his international debut for England since Fred Bullock in 1920.
+Few expected the 34-year-old to have such an impact for the Seagulls this term, but he has been vital to their rise to their survival.

 Nick Pope - Burnley

-Both Butland and Pickford have struggled behind leaky defences this season, keeping a combined 12 clean sheets between them, but Pope has 10 and has arguably been the outstanding English goalkeeper in the Premier League this term.
+Both Jack Butland and Jordan Pickford have struggled behind leaky defences this season, but Pope has arguably been the outstanding English goalkeeper in the Premier League and will also feature in the Europa League next season.

 Follow AskFans on Twitter